 Today’s post will go through the top twenty metals that are the most popular in industrial manufacturing.
-However, we’ve divided the lists into ferrous metals and non-ferrous metals to keep things easy.
+But we have divided the lists into ferrous metals and non-ferrous metals to keep things simple.

-Any metal with high iron content and magnetic characteristics is ferrous metal.
-The hardness, durability, and tensile strength of ferrous metal are prevalent in manufacturing.
+Any metal with high iron content and magnetic characteristics is a ferrous metal.
+The hardness, durability, and tensile strength of ferrous metals are prevalent in manufacturing.

-Their characteristics make them ideal for skyscrapers, bridges, railroad projects, and vehicles in industrial and architectural sectors.
+Their features work well for skyscrapers, bridges, railroads, and vehicles.
+They benefit both industry and architecture.
 Steel, cast iron, and wrought iron are the three most prevalent kinds of ferrous metals.

 Steel